Where’s a food bank near me?

-The Supplemental Nutrition Assistance Program is the largest federal program helping provide people food and offers benefits to low-income Americans to buy groceries.
+The Supplemental Nutrition Assistance Program is the largest federal program helping provide food to people and offers benefits to low-income Americans to buy groceries.
 Each year there are about 9.5 million families with children that use the SNAP program.
 To be eligible, applicants must live in the state in which they apply and meet certain income limits that vary by household size.
 Learn about the program here.

 The Child and Adult Care Food Program

-The Child and Adult Care Food Program provide reimbursements for nutritious meals and snacks to eligible children and adults who are enrolled for care at child care centers, daycare homes, and adult daycare centers.
+The Child and Adult Care Food Program provides reimbursements for nutritious meals and snacks to eligible children and adults who are enrolled for care at child care centers, daycare homes, and adult daycare centers.
 You can learn more about the program here.

 The Commodity Supplemental Food Program